-1. When the Requesting State requests that a person in the Requested State appear in the Requesting State or in a third state for the purpose of assistance under this

-Treaty, the Requested State shall invite the person to do so.
-The person may agree or refuse to appear.
+1. When the Requesting State requests that a person in the Requested State appear outside the Requested State, the Requested State shall invite the person to do so.
 The Central Authority of the Requested State shall promptly inform the Central Authority of the Requesting State of the person's response.
-If necessary, the Requesting State shall be responsible for obtaining any authorization from a third state.